eikek/docspell/website/site/content/docs/webapp/multiedit.md

 ## Toggle Selection Mode

 Search the items you want to edit or delete and then select them by changing into "select mode".
-This changes the view slightly by adding a menu to the main area and the item cards have a dashed border:
+This changes the view slightly by changing the menu to the main area and the item cards have a dashed
+border:

 {{ figure(file="multiedit-01.png") }}